dmauser/azure-gateway-lb/README.md

 ## Deploy this solution

-On this lab you are going to deploy to deploy Consumer and Provider in totally different networks.
-In this demonstration both networks use the same address range (10.0.0.0/24) to proof that on GLB model provider side, where the inspection is done, is totally separated from the consumer side from networking perspective (no VNET peerings between them).
-You can also provision both Consumer and Provider in the same Subscription or separated Subscription/Tenants.
+In this lab, you will deploy the Consumer and Provider in totally different networks.
+In this demonstration, both networks use the same address range (10.0.0.0/24) to prove that the GLB model provider side, where the traffic inspection happens, is separated from the consumer side from a networking perspective (no VNET peerings between them or connections between them).
+You can also deploy both Consumer and Provider in the same Subscription or separated Subscription/Tenants and build the chain between them.

-:point_right: **Note:** the commands below use bash variables format.
-Therefore, run them either over Linux with Azure CLI or Azure Cloud Shell Bash.
+:point_right: **Note:** The commands below use the bash variables format.
+Therefore, run them over Linux with Azure CLI or Azure Cloud Shell Bash.
 Variables will fail over AZ CLI in PowerShell or windows command prompt.

 ### Lab prerequisites

-Azure CLI or Cloud Shell Bash can be used to deploy this solution.
+Deploy this solution by using **Azure CLI** or **Cloud Shell Bash**.

 ```Bash
 az login